xBlade58/smart-meter-platform-page/specification/IoTEdge.md

 ## Input Parameters

-- Data from multiple smart meters.
+- Data from multiple smart meters:
+  - TBD
-- Data from external devices such as photovoltaic panels.
+- Data from external devices such as photovoltaic panels:
+  - TBD
+- Configuration data from external applications:
+  - Login Data
-- ??
+  - Intervall
+  - Definition of data sent to the cloud

 ## Output Parameters